libgeos/geos/util/geosop/README.md

     `geosop --help`

+* Read a file of geometries in WKT and output them as WKB

+    `geosop -a geoms.wkt -f wkb`

 * Compute the area of geometries in a WKT file and output them as text

     `geosop -a geoms.wkt --format=txt area`